sid595/AxisDebug2/README.txt

 NOTE: Exact algorithm of sGolay is not implemented.
 There are two coefficient sets available in the code:
 1. Order 4 with 21 coefficients[currently used] 2.
 Order 3 with 31 coefficients
+Note that ordere here means the order of polynomial that is being fit the frame data, not the order of the filter.